uns1/NeuroMetadataComparison/README.md

 ### Data Format Considerations
 *In the attached images, the highlited rows and/or columns are the ones the I'm talking about*

-- In the first column (A), the feature rows should have integer labels next to them.
+- In the first column (A), the feature rows that need to be compared should have integers next to them.
 ![alt text](https://github.com/uns1/NeuroMetadataComparison/blob/master/readme_images/ColInt.PNG)

 - In the first row (1), the group numbers should be integers with no strings or other text i.e. should just be numbers from 1 to n.